SGDInstitute/apollo/content/collections/pages/mblgtacc/present.md

             text: format
           -
             type: text
-            text: '—telling attendees how your session will be organized and the extent to which they can/should expect to participate.
-Alignment with a track is not required.'
+            text: '—telling attendees how your session will be organized and the extent to which they can/should expect to participate.'
       -
         type: set
         attrs: